-If you select "Custom," you can specify the installation directory along with other installation options.
-Windows NT 4.0, 2000, and XP users can optionally install Advanced SCSI Programming Interface (ASPI) support.
-With Windows 9x installations, the ASPI component is required and must be manually selected using the Custom setup type.
-Unless you are using Windows 9x, HP recommends that you not install ASPI support.
-ASPI support is beneficial, however, when installed storage applications cannot be shut down and those applications have locked access to the device through the Miniport driver.
-If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the device without rebooting; however, a reboot is required after installing ASPI.
+In most cases, the default settings of this screen are adequate.
+Windows NT 4.0, Windows 2000, and Windows XP users have the option to install Advanced SCSI Programming Interface (ASPI) support.
+With Windows 9x installations, the ASPI component is required and automatically included in the L&TT installation process.
+HP recommends that you not install ASPI support unless you have a good reason to do so.

-After selecting the setup type and appropriate options, click Next.
+ASPI support is beneficial when installed storage applications cannot be shut down, and those applications have locked access to the device through the Miniport driver.
+If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the devices while L&TT is running).
+ASPI lets you run L&TT on a locked device without rebooting; however, a reboot is required after installing ASPI.

-- 6. On the Ready to Install the Program screen, click Install.
-If you need to review or change installation settings, click Back. - 7.
+- 6. Select a destination location to install the program.
+You can accept the default location or click Browse to install to a different location.
+After choosing the destination location, click Next. - 7.
+Indicate the program directory in which you want the setup program to create program icons and click Next.
+The program directory is created in the Programs directory of the Start menu. - 8.
+On the Ready to start installation process screen, click Next.
+If you need to review or change installation settings, click Back. - 9.
 When installation is complete, click Finish to close the InstallShield wizard.